 In 2018, we saw astounding moves for fashion that is suitable for the people who made our clothes.
 The global Fashion Revolution movement gets more powerful every year and continues to demand businesses to reveal “who made my clothes”.

 This year, we demand social good practices to continue to grow and we will see an increase in brands who function using fair trade practices.
 These brands come in many shapes and sizes, and are the future of fashion.

 Thankfully many big and small clothing manufacturers are realizing the need to dig deeper into these toxic and harmful production practices.
 There are many ways to sell clothing that is fashionable and accessories that don’t end up destroying the environment, are cruel to animals or endanger employees or workers.

 Vegan clothing is becoming very popular, and there is no shortage of brands to choose from.
 Brands like Zavi are providing sustainable options to those who want to make ethical clothing choices.
-Many brands provide an expansive generalized catalogue of vegan shirts, jackets, accessories and more.
+Many brands provide an expansive generalized catalogue of vegan shirts, leather Jackets and Coats, accessories and more.
 Other brands specialising in vegan shoes, vegan swimwear and much more.

 Published by: Ryan Williams/ 2020-02-26